jefferys/JefferysRUtils/README.md

 #### Problems with unlisting

-If the results of `apply`ing a function to a line neither a list nor a single element vector, it is probably best to keep the block structure and manually merge results.
+If the `apply` of a function to a line results in neither a list nor a single element vector, it is probably best to keep the block structure and manually merge results.
 Unlisting destroys non-list sub-structures like vectors or objects without remorse.
 It will interact especially problematically with `fileLineApply`, which simplifies to arrays when possible.
 Setting `.simplify=FALSE` will preserve per-line structure as a list.

 ``` r
 # Returns a vector for each line, simplifies into a matrix.